-BPSA is a unique industry-led non-profit group whose aim is to encourage and advance the adoption and implementation of Single-Use manufacturing systems through education, sharing of best practices, development of consensus guidelines and business-to-business networking opportunities.
+BPSA is an international, industry-led non-profit group whose aim is to encourage and advance the adoption and implementation of Single-Use manufacturing systems worldwide through education, sharing of best practices, development of consensus guidelines and business-to-business networking opportunities.

 2. Represents the industry to regulatory bodies, and more